Back to Tools

 Calculate your income tax and CPP contributions as a self-employed Canadian.

-Enter your business income to calculate taxes
+Tell me about your business income to calculate taxes

-Self-Employment CPP Notes
+Self-Employment CPP

-- EI is optional but gives access to special benefits
+• EI is optional for special benefits

 Self-Employment Taxes in Canada